Heavy load seasons

 Loss of Self

-This is a war injury, not a personality trait.
+This is what chronic pressure does to a person.
+It is not a personality flaw.

 Your opinions disappear when someone gets upset